samhwang/pihole-sync/README.md

 ## What you need to do

 Ideally, the script is for people having a good router as their main DHCP, and not letting their Pi-hole serving as the DHCP server.
+Also, from this point on, the main pihole will be referred to as "the primary pihole" while the fallback/backup pihole will be referred to as "the other pihole".

 ### Part 1: For people running Pi-Hole as their DHCP server